learn-co-curriculum/react-dq-props-state/README.md

 - Has an eye color that can change via a radio button on the DOM
 - Renders three `BabyHog`s, which inherit its eye color
 - Owns the non-variable data associated with each `BabyHog`.
 This includes their: name, eye color, and hobby. _(Obviously, `MasterHog` gets to name her babies, and they genetically inherit her eye color.
-Not obviously, `MasterHog` also gets to determine their hobbies)_
+Not obviously, `MasterHog` also gets to determine their hobbies)_ Look inside `src/db.js` to see data defining what the `BabyHog` offspring should "inherit."

 ###### `BabyHog`: